dvsekhvalnov/jose2go/README.md

 ## Status
 Used in production.
 GA ready.
-Current version is 1.2
+Current version is 1.3.

 ## Important
+v1.3 fixed potential Invalid Curve Attack on NIST curves within ECDH key management.
+Upgrade strongly recommended.

 v1.2 breaks `jose.Decode` interface by returning 3 values instead of 2.

 v1.2 deprecates `jose.Compress` method in favor of using configuration options to `jose.Encrypt`,